La gazza ladra: Act 1

 Part of the manuscript for La gazza ladra.

-At the house of Fabrizio Vingradito and his wife Lucia there is joy for the imminent return of their son Giannetto from the war.
+At the house of Fabrizio Vingradito and his wife Lucia there is joyful for the imminent return of their son Giannetto from the war.
 One of the servants, Ninetta, is in love with Giannetto and all want the two to marry, except Lucia, who blames Ninetta for the recent loss of a silver fork.
 Isacco, a local peddler, visits and asks about Ninetta, but Pippo, Fabrizio's manservant, sends him away.
 Giannetto arrives and goes inside with Lucia while Ninetta prepares for the party.
 Once they have gone, Ninetta's father, Fernando Villabella, arrives, also from the war.
 However, he was sentenced to death after fighting with his captain and is now a deserter.
 He asks his daughter to sell two pieces of family silver to go towards his expenses while he is on the run.
 The Mayor arrives with intent on seducing Ninetta, and she claims that her father is just some vagrant.
 The Mayor's assistant delivers the arrest warrant for a deserter (Fernando), but as the Mayor has forgotten his reading glasses, Ninetta is asked to read the warrant, and makes up a description of someone totally unlike her father.
 The Mayor continues to force his attentions on Ninetta, at which Fernando almost reveals himself in anger.
 The three leave, and a magpie flies down and steals one of Lucia's silver spoons.

 Isacco passes by again, and Ninetta sells him the silver her father had entrusted to her.
 Giannetto and others return, and Lucia notices that a spoon is missing.
 The Mayor starts an immediate investigation, stating the draconian penalty for domestic theft: death.
 Lucia and the Mayor accuse Ninetta, who in her distress drops the money she had exchanged from Isacco.
 The peddler is brought back and reports that he has already sold the spoon, but he recalls the inscription "F.V.", initials shared by Fabrizio and Fernando.
 The stunned Ninetta, desperate to protect her father, is unable to refute the accusations, and the Mayor orders her arrest.